 J.J.
-Clark is in his 11th year at Tennessee, where he spent seven seasons as head coach of the women's cross country and track & field programs before also assuming leadership of the men's track & field team prior to the 2009-10 campaign.
+Clark is in his 13th year at Tennessee, where he spent eight seasons as head coach of the women's cross country and track & field programs before also assuming leadership of the men's track & field team prior to the 2009-10 campaign.

 In 2011-12, Clark added another responsibility to his list, as he took over coaching duties of the men's cross country and distance units after coaching only the women's group the past nine years.